Quality Content, What? How?

 Every now and then I will be delivered a lump of sudden motivation, but it’s never enough to finish anything, never enough to make sure the engine is always powered.
 No doubt, much of it is a consequence of my bad habits.
 I could be more strict with myself, more assertive.
 Yet, I’m sat here writing at 1AM… It’s the time when I feel the most awake.
 It hurts knowing I will have to sleep very soon.
 I don’t want to.
 But ‘tomorrow’ might as well not exist if I don’t.
 That’s the compromise… I write things now, or I don’t write at all.

-What Makes for Quality Content?
+What Quality Content?

 I don’t believe what people consider ‘quality’ is entirely subjective, in fact, I would go as far as to say nothing is entirely subjective.
 Objectivity plays a part in everything – outside of society and culture, humans are all the same in a roundabouts way.
 Therefore, it’s likely what I consider good, others will also consider good.
 And if enough people think something’s good, then the general consensus will be that it’s… good; those disliking it will be in the minority.
 This works reversed too.
 Of course, there are always exceptions based on individual experiences.
 Still, I believe that quality content is recognisable to a vast majority of people.

-There are many things people believe ‘quality content’ to be.
 The idea that it’s required to be academic is far from the truth – academia inherently interests only a select group because few people outside of the ‘loop’ would understand the concepts, and the writing used to explore them.
 Therefore to the majority, it would unlikely be entertaining.
 I believe it has to be one of two things: Entertaining or informative – of course, it can be both.
 Naturally, depending on what medium the content is, achieving this varies hugely – editing, writing, comedy, statistics, you name it.
 The book’s wide-open, write something new in there.

 Being personal in content is what I value the most, as I think many people do.
 Why would I sit down and watch one particular anime analysis when I have seen it done exactly the same before, why would I watch that when I can watch dozens of others which say the exact same things, presented in the exact same ways?
 Instead, I watch the content that offers more than base information – it makes me feel things, it makes me laugh, it makes me feel inspired to create myself.